trivago/gollum/docs/consumers/console.rst

   Set to "" by default which disables the fuse feature for this consumer.
   It is up to the consumer implementation to react on a broken fuse in an appropriate manner.

+**Console**
+  Console defines the pipe to read from.
+  This can be "stdin" or the name of a named pipe that is created if not existing.
+  The default is "stdin".

+**Permissions**
+  Permissions accepts an octal number string that contains the unix file permissions used when creating a named pipe.
+  By default this is set to "0664".

 **ExitOnEOF**
   ExitOnEOF can be set to true to trigger an exit signal if StdIn is closed (e.g. when a pipe is closed).
   This is set to false by default.